 For any business that’s implementing a SEO strategy, guest blogging is one tactic that should not be lightly ignored.

-However, James Finlayson, the SEO Manager at PureBlue, has a different take and says you should be very worried about your method in guest blogging.
+However, James Finlayson, the SEO Manager at PureBlue, has a different take and says you should be very worried about your method in the guest blogging.
 He suggests:

 One person authoring the majority of your links looks like link building – because it is.